ether-lang/ether/README.md

 # Ether

-Ether is a research-grade, high-performance interpreted language implementation focused on language features for AI-oriented programming.
+Ether is a research-grade, high-performance interpreted language implementation focused on language features for machine learning and AI-oriented programming.
 It provides a compact lexer, parser, compiler, and a small virtual machine (VM) for executing a bytecode-like instruction set.
 The repository currently contains a prototype interpreter/compiler written in Rust.

 Authors
 - Richard Ore